robertmartin8/BinancePremiums/content/risks.md

 There are several risks to think about before putting on these types of trades:

--   Exchange risk - if the exchange or your account gets hacked, who knows what will happen to the futures contracts.
+-   **Exchange security** – if the exchange or your account gets hacked, who knows what will happen to the futures contracts.
+-   **Exchange credit risk** – if the crypto pair gaps down, the profitability of the trade depends on your short futures leg.
+If for whatever reason the exchange is not able to fulfil this, you may experience material loss of capital.
+This is partially mitigated by the existence of [insurance funds](https://www.binance.com/en/support/faq/360033525371).
--   Liquidation risk - possible that if a future gaps up and spot doesn't move you will get liquidated.
-This is very unlikely, but crazy things happens in the crypto markets.
+-   **Liquidation risk** – it is possible that if a future gaps up and spot doesn't move you will get liquidated (as your account would momentarily show a large negative balance).
+This is unlikely (particularly using coin-margined futures), but crazy things do happen in the crypto markets.
--   Implementation risk - when putting on these trades, I have accidentally used 20x leverage instead of 1x (Binance puts 20x at the default).
-If I hadn't immediately realised this, I could have lost my entire margin balance on an up-move (another reason why isolated margin is important).
+-   **Implementation risk** – by default, Binance futures trade at 20x leverage with cross-margin.
+This should be changed to 1x leverage and isolated margin to minimise risk.
+If you accidentally leave it at 20x leverage (which I have done several times in the past) and crypto prices have a big up move, your entire margin balance may be liquidated.
--   Annualising can often be deceptive.
-There is no guarantee that this premium will exist in 6 months when your trade expires.
+-   **Annualised returns can often be deceptive** – there is no guarantee that a given premium will exist when you try to roll it (whether that is within 8 hours time for perps, or 6 months time for a delivery future).
--   The data shown here does not account for fees, spread, or slippage.
+-   The data shown here **does not account for fees, spread, or slippage**.
 These matter especially if you are trading in and out of perpetuals hoping to constantly roll to the best yielding perp.